First, a thank you, with much

 satisfied with the loot left at our feet.

 quality of the tart, but threats were not needed.
 And the

 times in self-defense.
 And this is a DP8 Christmas!

-..., sign language and fingers, dates and
+..., sign language and fingers, dates and locations for

-recounting of Tim and Judy’s ten days on the Danube (Passau to
+Tim and Judys ten days on the Danube (Passau to

-is treasured.
-Thank you, thank you, thank you.
+hospitality is treasured.
+Thank you, thank you, thank

 Merry Christmas and Happy New Year, to all.